tymur-l/opencv-projects/infra/README.md

 > [!NOTE]
 >
 > When running the container with `nerdcrl run`, make sure that the container with the same name (`opencv-projects`) does not already exist.
 If it does, you can `sudo nerdctl container rm -f opencv-projects` to forcefully remove it.

+#### Pass webcam

+To pass webcam, add `--device="/dev/video0"` to the command above.

+> [!NOTE]
+>
+> Usually, on a linux system connected cameras are devices under `/dev` directory named `video`**`n`**, where `n` is a number of video device.
+If you have 1 camera connected to your computer, the webcam will most probably be accessible as `/dev/video0`.
+>
+> Additionally, the container user must have permissions to access the device file.
+By default, the container is set up to add the notebook user to the `video` group, which should be sufficient.
+If the user does not have access to the device file, an error saying `Camera Index out of range` will occur.